Making Your Booking

 For further information, visit the ATOL website at atol.org.uk.

-For holidays which do not include flights arranged by us, your booking will be protected by our membership of ABTOT (no. 5199).
-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under the Package Travel, Package Holidays and Package Tours Regulations 1992 for Schools Worldwide, and in the event of their insolvency, protection is provided for the following:
+For holidays which do not include flights arranged by us, your booking will be protected by our membership of ABTOT (No. 5199).
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for The Natural Travel Collection t/a Schools Worldwide, and in the event of their insolvency, protection is provided for the following:

-3. flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK;
+2. flight inclusive packages that commence outside of the EU, which are sold to customers outside of the EU * ; and

-1, 2, 3 and 4 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Schools Worldwide.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EU are only protected by ABTOT when purchased directly with The Natural Travel Collection t/a Schools Worldwide.